Frequently Asked Questions

 All participants must sign a waiver of liability.
 Some trips pose very little risk, others a bit more.
 There is always the possibility one could step on a sting ray or sea urchin.
 Other trips we may encounter wild monkeys, alligators, snakes, etc...
 Should you choose not to follow my direction and start messing with a gator and it decides to attack you, well it is your own fault dummy!

 If you go on a rope swing and try and do a double flip and fail - and hurt yourself.
 This is not my fault.
 Insurance is my #1 expense and trust me it is not cheap.
-My auto insurance policy should cover you in the event we are in an accident - but if for example a semi truck jack knifes and flips over in front of us and I am unable to perform an evasive maneuver in time to avoid a collision, this is why everyone must sign the waiver of liability.
+My auto insurance policy should cover you in the event we are in an accident - if for example a semi truck jack knifes and flips over in front of us and I am unable to perform an evasive maneuver in time to avoid a collision, this is why everyone must sign the waiver of liability.
 99% of the time we will have no issues or injuries.
 The waiver is for that 1% freak chance something may occur.
 My guests safety is always paramount, We follow all the rules as set forth by the State of Florida and the Florida State Parks.
 I know many of the park rangers and wish to keep my responsible tour operator reputation with them.
-We do not litter, rather we may pick up some trash along the way to preserve the natural beauty of the places we explore.
-I am trained in CPR and other life saving skills.
-I am a very strong swimmer and in my youth was a beach life guard.
-I have a vast knowledge of the various species of plants & wildlife we will encounter on our adventures.
 You do not for example want to touch the poison sumac, or you will get a rash that will aggravate you for a week - no fun!
 These are the things you may not know I will do my best to prevent you from being stupid about.
+Here is the waiver

 Can we take our own vehicle?